luiscoco/AWS-Certified-Developer-Associate-2025-DVA-C02/README.md

 https://www.udemy.com/course/aws-certified-developer-associate-dva-c01

-**Note**: Let's try this Udemy course integrating the concepts with these two technologies:
+**NOTE**: Let's try this Udemy course integrating the concepts with these two technologies:

 a) AWS SDK for .NET